Skip to main content

 For examples:

-Budget $200/month for 3 months and $400/month for the next 3 months
+Budget 200/month for 3 months and 400/month for the next 3 months

-#template $600 by 2024-06 repeat every 6 months
+#template 600 by 2024-06 repeat every 6 months

-#template $1200 by 2024-09 repeat every 6 months
+#template 1200 by 2024-09 repeat every 6 months

-Streaming Services: $42.97
+Streaming Services: 42.97

 Netflix

-#template $24.99
+#template 24.99

 Disney Plus

-#template $9.99
+#template 9.99

 Amazon Prime

-#template $7.99
+#template 7.99

-#template $10 repeat every 2 weeks starting 2025-01-04
+#template 10 repeat every 2 weeks starting 2025-01-04

-#template $100
+#template 100

 Template Priorities

 Templates can be given a priority flag to change the order that the templates get applied to your budget.
 Set a priority by adding -X to the #template flag.
 EX #template-4 will be priority level 4.
-Any template with a priority other than 0 will not apply more funds then are available.
+Any template with a priority other than 0 will not apply more funds than are available.

 Notes